griestopf/Fusee.Tutorial/Tutorial06/README.md

             gl_FragColor = linecolor;
         }
        ```
- - Note that this outline-renderer only works with geometry meeting the following rules
+ - Note that this outline-renderer only works with geometry with the following properties
     - No overlapping inner parts of geometry is allowed
     - All geometry must have continuous normals at edges.
 No hard edges allowed.
 To simulate
       hard edges, prepare your geometry with bevelled edges with small radii.
- - Create some sample geometry to meeting these requirements and render it during
+ - Create some sample geometry matching these requirements and render it during
    your game.
  - Change the second pass to cel-rendering
     - Completely remove the lighting calculation for diffuse and specular parts, instead: